marysquare-380x380.jpg

-I'm a freelance science writer and author with over ten years of experience writing for children and adults.
+I'm a freelance science writer and author with over twelve years of experience writing for children and adults.
 I cover topics in the life and social sciences, including psychology, neuroscience, biology, ecology, and zoology.
 I’ve been published in National Geographic news, Muse and Ask magazines, and The Scientist, as well as other online and print publications.
-Currently, I write the Animal Minds blog on the Psychology Today blog network, where I explore the latest research on animal behavior.
+I have blogged about the science of animal behavior and ecology for Wired Science Blogs, the PLOS Ecology Blog, and the Psychology Today Blog Network.

-I co-authored Sensation and Perception, 6th Edition, a psychology textbook for undergraduates, and have written several educational books for kids.
+I co-authored Sensation and Perception, 6th Edition, a psychology textbook for undergraduates and have written several children’s nonfiction books for the educational market.

 I received my BA in Biology-Psychology with a minor in English from Skidmore College in Saratoga Springs, N.Y.
 Between college and graduate school, I worked as a research assistant in a geriatric neuropsychology lab, a necropsy and rescue and rehab intern at the New England Aquarium, and a veterinary assistant.